 Pre-Testie Bestie is the second phase of the Don’t Know?
 Don’t drink campaign.
-The story follows a young women supporting her bestie, who suspects she may be pregnant, to be alcohol-free until she can take a pregnancy test.
+The story follows a young woman supporting her bestie, who suspects she may be pregnant, to be alcohol-free until she can take a pregnancy test.

 Key messages for the alcohol-free pregnancies campaign are: